vgwb/IEEDO/docs/gamedesign/minigame_memory.md

 - START popup
 - timer gets to 120
 - a pattern of random squared get highlighted for a few seconds.
-- then it disappers and  you have to tap the cells.
+- then it disappears and  you have to tap the cells.
 - if you make an error: timer gets -5 score.
 - if you make it, you go to next level
 - you play until the timer ends